c-ehrlich/auth-api-prisma/README.md

 This version uses MongoDB/Mongoose/TypeGoose for the database.
 I also built the same app but using Postgres/Prisma.
 You can find that [here](https://github.com/c-ehrlich/auth-api-mongoose).

+The MongoDB version is based on this video: [Tom Does Tech - Build an Authentication API with Node.js, TypeScript, Typegoose, ExpressJS & Zod](https://www.youtube.com/watch?v=qylGaki0JhY)

 ## What did I learn?
 The main point was to build a well structured boilerplate that I could base future projects on.
 I believe it was quite successful in that regard.